dev-n-d/Data-Structure/README.md

     ├── reverse               # reverse the linked list
     └── display               # print the linked list ├── length                # size of the linked list

+#### Doubly Linked List
+list = DoublyLinkedList()

+Various methods

+    .
+    ├── insert_begin          # insert node from left
+    ├── insert_end            # insert node from right
+    ├── delete                # delete node from right ├── reverse               # reverse the linked list
+    └── display               # print the linked list ├── length                # size of the linked list

+Some of the methods described in singly linked list can be used in doubly linked list with a little modification.